 Protecting a trademark internationally is quite a challenging job as it requires trademark application filing in respective countries where the applicant ought to seek protection for his mark.
 Below are some reasons which state why it is necessary to register a trademark internationally:

-- While expanding business via Internet
+- While expanding business via the Internet

-In today’s world it is easier to reach customers and expand business with the help of e-commerce portals.
+In today’s world, it is easier to reach customers and expand business with the help of e-commerce portals.
 It helps immensely in business growth.
 Once a product becomes popular in the international market, the brand name or the trademark associated with it becomes desirable too.
 Registering a mark in other countries will prevent companies from using the trademark for their own benefits and business.
-If not registered, these companies having incompetent service can defame and damage reputation of a famed company by making illicit use of a mark.
+If not registered, these companies having incompetent service can defame and damage the reputation of a famed company by making illicit use of a mark.